Understanding how LUSID calculates derived property values

 You can audit the calculation in either Graph view:

-…or Code view:
+…or in Code view:

-Note that if you do call the GetDerivedFormulaExplanation API for a Holding derived propery then you must specify the subEntityId field with a holding ID.
+Note that if you do call the GetDerivedFormulaExplanation API for a Holding derived property then you must specify the subEntityId field with a holding ID.
 You can optionally add a tax lot ID for a position or a temporary cash holding using the syntax <holding-id>:<tax-lot-id>, for example:

 {